wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 If you're not already using generators, I think you should consider it.
 I've [written about them before](/blog/2017/js-iterators/), and [MDN has a nice article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_generators) covering them.
-The `.forEach` method is incapable of working with iterators, and must convert them to arrays first.
-This removes all benefits of iterators (primarily [laziness](https://en.wikipedia.org/wiki/Lazy_evaluation) and memory consumption being decoupled from the collection size).
+The `.forEach` method is incapable of working with iterators, unless you convert them to arrays first.
+This removes all benefits of iterators
+(primarily [laziness](https://en.wikipedia.org/wiki/Lazy_evaluation) and memory consumption being decoupled from the collection size).